 10. Use this plate as a general guide to preparing your plate.
 Try to decrease carbs as you increase fats – remembering that this specific tactic should be used VERY short-term.
 Consuming high amounts of carbs AND high amounts of fats for weeks or months st a time, may increase your risk of heart disease and a decline in health.

 11. If you cut out carbs “cold turkey,” do your research into “carb flu” or “keto flu.”
 Carbohydrate conversion to glucose has caused addiction in most of us; dropping carb intake suddenly can contribute to a variety of vague symptoms that can be quite significant to normal function.
 Symptoms can include headache, muscle aches/cramps, feeling tired, mood swings, irritability, insomnia, and slower bowel movements.
 In general, these symptoms last about a week or so; some people take a few days more or less to overcome these symptoms.
 Being prepared with lots of salty broth, avocado, magnesium & potassium-rich foods help dramatically.
 I typically don’t recommend going cold turkey for most people because many folks get frustrated when symptoms seem worse right away when they’ve been told they will feel better giving up carbs.
 Some people just can’t seem to fight through these temporary symptoms.
+THE BEST method for minimizing carb flu symptoms is SALT!
+YES!!
+I said salt, and I mean a LOT of salt.

 12..One of the most shocking truths that people seem to struggle with is the idea that fruits also have to be cut.
 Subbing out a candy bar for a banana sounds like it would be MUCH healthier, but in all reality, it’s only slightly better.
 Fruits have been genetically engineered to taste maximally sweet – that sugar must go somewhere – it fills the bloodstream with excess sugar that must be managed by the body.
 I usually recommend at least 30 days of no fruit, sweeteners, or processed foods, once most of the carbs have been cut out.
 This method allows the taste buds to reset and enjoy less-sweet flavors and it helps the liver with detoxification, reducing its workload.
+Another problem with fruit is frutose – the fruit sugars.
+NO part of the body can use it and so it is shipped directly to the liver, where it contributes to fatty liver disease, because the liver cannot use it either.

 13. Pay close attention to your body’s signals.
 Hunger is designed to alert us to the need for fuel; it should signal that it’s time to seek food by a stomach emptiness &/or growl.
 A clock or social event should not dictate meal times as we’ve thought in modern times.
 The most basic rule to go by is: if you are not physically hungry, do not eat.
 There is no need to put fuel in a full tank.